bodo-ai/PyDough/documentation/ir.md

     Q1 --> Q2
 ```

 However, we can go one step further if we make an observation about this hybrid tree.
 Notice how now, we are computing the logic of `H1`, `H2`, and most of `H3` twice.
 This must happen if we intend to keep *every* nation, including the ones without any entries of `$0`.
-However, if we don't intend to keep nations where there are no records of `$0` to join onto, we can modify the original PyDough code as follows:
+However, if we don't intend to keep nations that lack corresponding `$0` records to join with, we can modify the original PyDough code as follows:

 ```py
 selected_nations = regions.WHERE(